Some links in this post may be affiliate links

 The large, funnel-shaped flowers occur in clusters of 2-5 and are about 2 in. wide.
 They may be single or double and may sometimes have ruffled petals.
 Blooming occurs in spring and may last upto 3-4 weeks.

 Rhododendron simsii is toxic to humans and pets as indicated by ASPCA.
 If ingested it can cause a burning sensation in the mouth, drooling, vomiting, diarrhea and lethargy.
-Keep it from the reach of children and pets.
+Keep it from the reach of children, cats, dogs, and other pets.

 Azalea Plants are a beautiful addition to any plants collection, you may acquire them online from Etsy (Link to Etsy).

-Rhododendron simsii (Indian Azalea) prospers in bright indirect light, cool to average warmth of 12-180C, moderate humidity of 50-55% and consistently moist, fertile, well-drained, all purpose potting soils coupled with fortnightly feeding during the growing season.
+Caring for Rhododendron simsii involves giving it bright indirect light, cool to average warmth of 12-180C, moderate humidity of 50-55% and consistently moist, fertile, well-drained soils coupled with fortnightly feeding during the growing season.

 Container grown Indian Azalea requires repotting only when it has outgrown its current pot as it blooms best when pot-bound.
 Cutting back of the stems is necessary after flowering to encourage more flowering.
 Keep reading for more on these growing conditions and how to achieve them.

-Water Indian Azalea liberally during the growing season while allowing the top 1-2 inches of soil to dry out between waterings to keep the soil consistently moist.
+Water your Rhododendron simsii liberally in spring and summer while allowing the top 1-2 inches of soil to dry out between waterings.
+Keep the soil consistently moist but not soggy to prevent yellowing and rotting.

-Discard any excess water from the catch plate to prevent the soil from gettting soggy.
-Soggy soil can lead to root-rot and death of the plant.
+Discard any excess water from the catch plate to prevent the soil from gettting soggy as it can lead to root-rot and death of the plant.

-Indian Azalea grows best in bright indirect light conditions.
-Keep it away from direct sunlight as it can scorch the leaves.
-Place the plant next to a brightly lit window but do not allow the sun rays to fall on the leaves.
+Rhododendron simsii grows best in bright indirect light.
+Keep it away from direct sunlight to prevent scorching of the leaves.
+Place it infront of a large, brightly-lit window but do not allow the sun rays to fall on the leaves.

 If the light is too low, the plant will become leggy and will not bloom.
-Where the natural lighting is not adequate, consider investing in grow light as enough light is necessary to prolong the life of the plant.
-Check out these full spectrum grow lights on Amazon.
+Where the natural lighting is not adequate, consider investing in a grow light as enough light is necessary to prolong the life of the plant.

-Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent lopsided growth.
+Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and prevent unbalanced growth.

 Outdoors, situate the Rhododendron simsii in a shaded spot like under the trees, under the house eaves and other shaded places.

-Position it in a cool place and maintain a moderate humidity of 50-55%.
-If the indoor air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity and keep the plant thriving.
+Maintain a moderate humidity of 50-55%.
+If the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity and keep the plant thriving.

 Do not mist the leaves as excessive moisture on the foliage can encourage fungal disease infestations.
 In addition, ensure that there is good air circulation.